roserbatlleroca/MusGO_framework/projects/README.md

    - The **reason for your proposal**, with clear references (e.g., links, publications, repo updates).

 2. **Review and discussion**: The repository maintainers will review the issue:
-   - If the proposal is valid, maintainers will **update the YAML file directly** or you will be invited to **submit a pull** request with your proposed changes.
+   - If the proposal is valid, maintainers will **update the YAML file directly** or you will be invited to **submit a pull request** with your proposed changes.
    - If there are **questions, missing information, or doubts**, or if the maintainers **disagree with the proposed change**, they will **respond in the issue thread** to clarify concerns and open a discussion.
    - You may be asked to provide **additional context or evidence**, and suggestions may be revised **collaboratively** before being accepted or rejected.

 3. **Resolution**
    - Once confirmed, the updated evaluation will be merged into the leaderboard.
    - Credit for the contribution will be reflected in the commit and PR history.

+An example on how to amend an evaluation is available [here](https://github.com/roserbatlleroca/MusGO_framework/pull/6).

 ---